Fight, flight or freeze? Understanding body reactions to stress

 Everyone has different thresholds when it comes to dealing with stress.
-At different moments in our lives we will experience stress in different magnitudes.
+At different moments in our lives, we will experience stress in different magnitudes.
 Before we go deeper, we need to first know how our body reacts to stressful situations.
-There are two main systems that come into play during a stressful encounter – the sympathetic and parasympathetic system.
+There are two main systems that come into play during a stressful encounter – the sympathetic and parasympathetic systems.

 Our sympathetic nervous system plays a part in mediating our neuronal and hormonal stress response, which causes some bodily reactions such as increased heart rate, raised blood pressure, papillary dilation, etc. All these reactions prepare our body to go into the fight or flight response that helps us respond instantly in times of danger.

-After the fight or flight response, our parasympathetic nervous system aids to maintain homeostasis within our bodies, and bring our body back to a rest.
+After the fight or flight response, our parasympathetic nervous system aids to maintain homeostasis within our bodies, and brings our body back to rest.
 However, in situations that are too stressful, our parasympathetic system may fail or take a longer time to bring our body back to homeostasis.

 Fight, Flight, Freeze!

 When our fight or flight system is activated, we may experience reactions such as tunnel vision (loss of peripheral vision) or auditory exclusion.
 Such reactions affect our ability to make sound decisions that are best for ourselves at that point in time.